 A. WHAT INFORMATION WE COLLECT

-- Group Members: Program and Site Administrators and Teachers are members that register through a school, school district, childcare center, Head Start program, or other organization that has purchased a subscription from Teaching Strategies to use the Services.
-They provide us with their full name and e-mail address.
+- Group Members: Program and Site Administrators and Teachers are members who register through a school, school district, childcare center, Head Start program, or other organization that has purchased a subscription from Teaching Strategies to use the Services.
+They provide us with their full names and e-mail addresses.

-- Invited Guests: Parents and Others are members that register to use the Services in response to an invitation from another registered member.
-They provide their full name and e-mail address.
+- Invited Guests: Parents and Others are members who register to use the Services in response to an invitation from another registered member.
+They provide their full names and e-mail addresses.

 - Documentation: Teachers observe children in the classroom and gather documentation of their learning and development over the course of the year.
 Documentation can be notes, photos, videos, samples of children’s artwork, and observations from families about their child’s development.

 - Checkpoint: A few times a year, teachers analyze the Portfolio Data collected during the checkpoint period and make ratings based on their observations and the documentation they have gathered.
 These ratings are based on a list of research-based and developmentally appropriate indicators that reflect widely held expectations for children of similar ages, classes, or grades.
 Completing these checkpoints allows teachers to evaluate children’s progress and show growth in the children’s learning and development over the course of the year.The Student Data is only provided by authorized Subscribers during the initial setup or in the development of an individual student Portfolio.The provision of information is sometimes required by law and at other times is a result of a contractual requirement.
 You may be required to provide information, for example in a case where we sign a contract with your organization, and the non-provision of information could, in certain circumstances, prevent a transaction from concluding.

 B. HOW WE PROTECT AND SECURE OUR USER’S INFORMATION

 We utilize technical, administrative, and physical procedures to ensure Data is protected from unauthorized access, disclosure, or alteration.